infinum/ios-viper-xcode-templates/README.md

 }
 ```

-When generated your Interactor is also a skeleton which you will in most cases use to perform fetching of data from remote API services, Database services, etc.
+When generated your Interactor is also a skeleton that you will in most cases use to perform fetching of data from remote API services, Database services, etc.

 ## 3. How it really works